edgarmsalazar/oasis/README.md

     )
     ```

     This option uses multiple threads to search for the particles around the selected haloes.
-Depending on the number of haloes and mass resolution of the simulation it may take a couple minutes (but $\sim 10$ min) per box.
+Depending on the number of haloes and mass resolution of the simulation it may take from a couple of seconds to a couple minutes ($<10$ min) per box.

 As a recommendation, always check that the calibration was done properly and makes sense before running the mass assignment.
 Here is the output of the previous function call.